adebola-alaba/Health-Insurance-Analysis-using-R/README.md

 ### Non-Parametric Tests:
 #### <ins>Two Sample Independent T-test:</ins>

-**Research Question:** According to (NHS, 2022), the ideal BMI is between 18.5 and 24.9.
+**3. Research Question:** According to (NHS, 2022), the ideal BMI is between 18.5 and 24.9.
 Within this range, a person is healthy.
 People who smoke are said to have a lower BMI than those who do not smoke (Taylor, et al., 2019). ***Does the dataset support the claim that the average BMI of smokers is less than the average BMI of non-smokers?***
 - Ho: The median BMI of smokers is higher than that of non-smokers
 - Ha: The median BMI of smokers is not higher than that of non-smokers